Fuzzy Thurston

-Frederick Charles "Fuzzy" Thurston (December 29, 1933 – December 14, 2014) was an American football player who played offensive guard for the Baltimore Colts and the Green Bay Packers.
+Frederick Charles "Fuzzy" Thurston (December 29, 1933 – December 14, 2014) was an American professional football player who was an offensive guard for the Baltimore Colts and Green Bay Packers of the National Football League (NFL).
+He played college football at Valparaiso.

-Early years
+Early life

 Born and raised in the small western Wisconsin town of Altoona, Thurston accepted a basketball scholarship to Valparaiso University in northwest Indiana, and didn't play collegiate football for the Crusaders until his junior season (1954).
 He played basketball because his high school didn't have a football team.
 Thurston played junior varsity basketball as a 190-pound freshman at Valparaiso before gaining 40 pounds and joining the football team his sophomore year.
 He led Valparaiso to an Indiana Collegiate Conference title and was twice selected All-American.
 Thurston was also named All-Conference for the 1954 and 1955 seasons, while being named the conference's top lineman in 1955.
-He was selected by the Philadelphia Eagles in the fifth round of the 1956 NFL Draft.
+He was selected by the Philadelphia Eagles in the fifth round of the 1956 NFL draft.